 The first gas-powered traffic lights were used in London as early as 1868.
 Electric traffic lights were finally introduced at the beginning of the 20th century.

-The rise of intelligent transport systems (ITS)
+The rise of Intelligent Transport Systems (ITS)

 C-ITS provides traffic management with novel data and thus changes the way road use is monitored.
-In the past, ITS relied on relatively limited static and sporadic information from specific infrastructures at fixed locations in the city.
+In the past, ITS relied on relatively limited static and sporadic information from specific infrastructure at fixed locations in the city.
 Floating Car Data, information provided by the cars on the road, offers a whole new level of information and will provide a much more comprehensive picture of what is happening on the roads in the future.